-Northampton Town and the missing millions: A timeline of events - BBC News
+Northampton Town and the missing money

 The BBC also revealed how a senior council officer who would have blocked a loan wasn't told about the plans.
 The go-ahead to lend the money was given just weeks after she left.

-Mr Mackintosh said he welcomed both police investigations and that he "will co-operate fully".
+Mr Mackintosh, who stood down as an MP ahead of the 2017 General Election, said he welcomed both police investigations and that he "will co-operate fully".

+In March 2018, the BBC disclosed that Mr Mackintosh had been interviewed by police while under caution.

+Efforts to recover the missing £10.25m have cost Northampton Borough Council more than a million pounds so far.

 Below is our coverage to date.
 This timeline will be updated as we report on developments.